isomerpages/imda-disg/_enterprise-compute-initiative/Programme details.md

 description: Enterprise Compute Initiative
 image: /images/Logos/disg logo 1 (colour).png
 ---
-<h1><strong>Enterprise Compute Initiative:</strong></h1>
+<h1><strong>Enterprise Compute Initiative</strong></h1>
 <h2><strong>From AI ambition to action</strong></h2>
 <p></p>
 <p><strong>Ready to harness AI for your organisation? </strong>At Budget
-2025, MOF announced that it has set aside up to $150 million for the Enterprise Compute Initiative (ECI).
+2025, the Ministry of Finance announced that it has set aside up to $150 million for the Enterprise Compute Initiative (ECI).
 The ECI is designed to support Singapore-based companies with their AI transformation projects by making available (i) cloud credits and related tools and (ii) consultancy services to develop a Minimum Viable Product (MVP) and change management.
 The ECI is a short-term programme meant to catalyse the value creation of AI across the economy.
 It contributes to the broader goal stated in the National AI Strategy 2.0 of anchoring AI teams across Singapore.</p>
 <p>The programme will run from FY2025 to 2026, with multiple cohorts launched
 by various CSPs on a rolling basis.
 Done well, participating companies will be well-placed to grow AI teams within their organisations.&nbsp;</p>